EricaThompson/evolution/README.md

 ```

 ## Future Directions
-I would like to get a high score and global high score working.
+I would like to make more levels, powerups and have a global high score.